Arrange a Masterclass

-Hi there, I’m Harry Roberts.
-I am an independent Consultant Web Performance Engineer from Leeds, UK.
-I help some of the world’s largest and most respected organisations deliver faster and more reliable experiences to their customers.
-I am an invited Google Developer Expert, a Cloudinary Media Developer Expert, an award-winning developer, an international speaker, and co-chair of the inimitable performance.now(), the web performance conference for professionals.
+I’m an invited Google Developer Expert, a Cloudinary Media Developer Expert, an international speaker, and co-chair of performance.now(), the web performance conference for professionals.

 Workshopping at Digital Labin, 2022.
 Photograph by Ivica Džambo.

-With over 15 years of professional experience, and a decade working as an independent consultant, I have been trusted by the likes of the United Nations, Google, the BBC, General Electric, and many more.
-Through combinations of workshops, training, audits, development, and consultancy, I have helped my clients to build and scale resilient, performant front-ends for a variety of applications.
+With many years of professional experience, and more than a decade working independently, I’ve been trusted by the likes of the United Nations, Google, the BBC, General Electric, and many more.

 There is a short list of people I whole-heartedly recommend for detailed performance work and Harry is right there at the top.